 Hostels have long been the accommodation of choice for 20-something travelers on a budget, thanks to their rock-bottom rates.
 For a mere fraction of the cost of a traditional hotel room, you can spend a few days in some of the world’s best cities without blowing your life savings.

-In recent years, hostels have become an attractive option for all travelers, not just poor college students, thanks in some part to their affordability.
+In recent years, hostels have become an attractive option for all travelers and via Rooms in the City it is an attraction not just for poor college students, thanks in some part to their affordability.
 Families, senior citizens and couples have started staying in hostels when traveling — and it’s not just because of the cost.

 In fact, it’s the other benefits to staying in a hostel that are attracting guests.
 Hostels, for the most part, are no longer “no-frills” accommodations in which you’re forced to sleep on a bunk bed in a room with several strangers.
 Many hostels have upped their games in recent years, sometimes offering amenities on par with hotels, including private rooms.